The Best Electric Toothbrush

 The Oral-B Pro 1000 has a limited two-year warranty that requires the buyer to retain the receipt and ship the product to an authorized service center if it needs fixing.
 This is typical for a product in this price range and category.

 Overall, we found the oscillating format Oral-B toothbrushes to be louder and more sonically grating than the vibrating format of the Sonicare brushes we tested.
 Without a point of comparison, it’s possible our slight annoyance would go away as we got used to it.

-Fortunately, due to the aforementioned large range of brush heads, it’s possible to buy another type that feels better if you do not like the Deep Sweep 1000.
-Toothbrushes are meant to be replaced every 3 months anyway, so buying new brush heads is an inevitability; You just have to eat the cost of the two Deep Sweep heads that come with the brush.
+Fortunately, due to the aforementioned large range of brush heads, it’s possible to buy another type that feels better if you do not like the Pro 1000.
+Toothbrushes are meant to be replaced every three months anyway, so buying new brush heads is an inevitability; You just have to eat the cost of the two Pro heads that come with the brush.

-Like most of the toothbrush models we tested, the battery life indicator on the Deep Sweep Triaction is vague: it lets you know when the battery is full (a continuous green light for 5 seconds after removing it from the charging base) and when it is “low” (a red flashing light after turning the brush off).
-Oral-B does not specify how long it takes to get the brush to a full charge, but it can be charged every day without significantly affecting the battery’s capacity as long as you deplete it fully once every 6 months.
+Like most of the toothbrush models we tested, the battery life indicator on the Pro 1000 is vague: It lets you know when the battery is full (a continuous green light for five seconds after you remove it from the charging base) and when it is “low” (a red flashing light after turning the brush off).
+Oral-B does not specify how long it takes to get the brush to a full charge, but you can charge it every day without significantly affecting the battery’s capacity as long as you deplete it fully once every six months.

 The most significant thing about a powered toothbrush that might change over the course of its lifetime is the battery life; over the years, rechargeable batteries tend to lose capacity.
 In the case of a toothbrush, this might mean it becomes less powerful or doesn’t last as long while traveling.